Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Introduction

 The key objects in our investigation will be the rank of the Jacobian of the parametrization map over a finite input dataset, and the combinatorics of the corresponding subdivision of parameter space into pieces where the loss is differentiable.
 The Jacobian map captures the local dependency of the functions represented over the dataset on their parameters.
 The notion of connecting parameters and functions is prevalent in old and new studies of neural networks: for instance, in discussions of parameter symmetries \citep{6796044}, functional equivalence \citep{phuong2020functional}, functional dimension \citep{grigsby2022functional}, the question of when a ReLU network is a universal approximator over a finite input dataset \citep{NEURIPS2019_dbea3d0e}, as well as in studies involving the neural tangent kernel \citep{NEURIPS2018_5a4be1fa}.

 We highlight a few works that take a geometric or combinatorial perspective to discuss the optimization landscape.
 Using dimension counting arguments, \citet{cooper2018loss} showed that, under suitable overparameterization and smoothness assumptions, the set of zero-training loss parameters has the expected codimension, equal to the number of training data points.
 In the case of ReLU networks, \citet{pmlr-v80-laurent18b} used the piecewise multilinear structure of the parameterization map to describe the location of the minimizers of the hinge loss.
 Further, for piecewise linear activation functions \cite{zhou2018critical} partition the parameter space into cones corresponding to different activation patterns of the network to show that, while linear networks have no spurious minima, shallow ReLU networks do.
 In a similar vein, \cite{LIU2021106923} study one hidden layer ReLU networks and show for a convex loss that differentiable local minima in an activation region are global minima within the region, as well as providing conditions for the existence of differentiable local minima, saddles and non differentiable local minima.
 Considering the parameter symmetries, \cite{pmlr-v139-simsek21a} show that the level of overparameterization changes the relative number of subspaces that make up the set of global minima.
-As a result, overparameterization implies a larger set of global minima relative to the set of critical points, and underparameterization the reverse.
+As a result, overparameterization implies a larger set of global minima relative to the set of critical points, and underparameterization the reverse. \citet{wang2022the} studied the optimization landscape in two-layer ReLU networks and showed that all optimal solutions of the non-convex loss can be found via the optimal solutions of a convex program.